-- 5.4.1.
+5.4.1.
 Deductions.
-Washington and federal regulations require that the District make certain deductions from every employee's compensation.
-Among these are applicable Federal and state taxes.
-The District must also deduct Social Security taxes on each employee's earnings up to a specified limit that is called the Social Security "wage base".
-The District matches the amount of Social Security taxes paid by each employee. - 5.4.2.
+Washington and federal regulations require that the District make certain deductions from every employee's compensation, including for Social Security (FICA), Medicare, Federal income tax; State Disability Insurance (SDI), Paid Family Medical Leave, and WA Cares Fund.

+5.4.2.
 Garnishment.
 The District is required by law to accept legal garnishments or liens attached to employee wages.
-Garnishments and liens require the District to withhold a portion of the employee's disposable earnings for the satisfaction of a debt, and remit the withheld amount to the court or the Internal Revenue Service.
+Garnishments and liens require the District to withhold a portion of the employee's disposable earnings for the satisfaction of a debt and remit the withheld amount to the court or the Internal Revenue Service.
 If a garnishment or lien is received by the District, the employee will be notified.